sunabozu/vue-offcanvas/README.md

 Property | Default | Description
 -------- | ------ | -----------
 width | 270 | Width of the sidebar
-placeholder | any text | A regular placeholder duration | 0.2 | Duration of the slide-in/slide-out animation
+duration | 0.2 | Duration of the slide-in/slide-out animation
 effect | linear| A timing function for the `transition-timing-function` css property; you can also use the custom `bounce` value close-on-external-click | true | Should the sidebar be closed on a click outside it?